 • Significant development of component level devices, including power semiconductor devices, magnetics, and capacitors.

 4. LIMITATION ON NUMBER OF SUBMISSIONS

-ARPA-E is not limiting the number of submissions from Applicants.
+ARPA-E is not limiting the number of applications that may be submitted by Applicants.
 Applicants may submit more than one application to this FOA, provided that each application is scientifically distinct.